Sweden moves closer to NATO membership after a deal with the Turkish president

 —-

 Fraser reported from Ankara, Turkey.
-AP White House reporter Chris Megerian in London contributed to this report.
+AP White House reporter Chris Megerian in London and reporters Aamer Madhani and Lisa Mascaro in Washington contributed to this report.

 Credit: AP